benpalevsky/cart263-2019/projects/project2/README.md

 As it turns out, the *deep breath* part of the proverb kept landing on the verb (third person, singular present) of the phrase.
 If you use RiTa.js, you can able to deconstruct a phrase into its parts of speech, find out which word is a third person, singular verb, and then take two proverbs, make the incision, and conjoin them!

-There's something a little frightening about generated content.
-I'm not really sure why ... but I'm both terrified and in love with generated content that I wanted to try making some of my own.
-James Bridle has warned us about the dangers of automation.
+I'm not really sure why, but I'm both terrified, and in love, with automated/procedurally generated content.
+I used this project as an attempt to better understand it.
+And if you want to understand even more, I'd urge you to to read "Something is Wrong on the Internet" by James Bridle.
+In it, he warns us about the dangers of automated content.

 And to him I say: **An elephant never forgets no moss.**